When Drafts Evolve: Speculative Decoding Meets Online Learning: Experiments

 \subsection{Hyperparameter Analysis}

-To answer \textbf{Q3}, as summarized in Table~\ref{tab:hyperparameter}, we conduct a hyperparameter analysis to investigate the impact of key hyperparameters on the performance of our approaches.
+To answer \textbf{Q3}, as summarized in Table~\ref{tab:hyperparameter}, we conduct a hyperparameter analysis of our proposed approaches.

-\textbf{Effect of Learning Rate.~~} We first examine the impact of the learning rate $\eta$.
+\textbf{Effect of Learning Rate.~~} We first examine the impact of the learning rate $\eta$ on the performance of OSD-EAGLE and OSD-Hydra.
 As shown in Table~\ref{tab:hyperparameter}~\rom{1} and \rom{2}, using a single fixed learning rate yields inconsistent performance across different settings.
 Specifically, a small learning rate (e.g., $\eta = 5 \times 10^{-4}$) leads to slow adaptation, while a large learning rate (e.g., $\eta = 10^{-1}$) may cause unstable updates.
 Importantly, no single learning rate consistently outperforms \emph{Opt-Hydra} or \emph{Ens-EAGLE}, which demonstrates the effectiveness of our optimistic online learning and online ensemble approaches.
-This aligns with our theoretical analysis in Section~\ref{sec:applications}: optimistic online learning leverages predictive hints to guide more effective updates, and ensemble learning adaptively tracks the best-performing base learner on the fly.
+This aligns with our theoretical analysis in Section~\ref{sec:applications}: optimistic online learning leverages predictive hints to guide more effective updates, and ensemble learning adaptively tracks the best-performing base learner.

 \textbf{Effect of Total Online Steps $T$.~~} We further investigate how the total number of online steps $T$ affects the performance of Opt-Hydra.
 As shown in Table~\ref{tab:hyperparameter}~\rom{3}, the performance consistently improves as $T$ increases from $1000$ to $4000$.
 This observation is consistent with our theoretical justification in Theorem~\ref{thm:acceleration}, where the acceleration rate $\gamma$ increases as $T$ increases.
 This demonstrates that \mbox{Online\textsc{Spec}} can continuously leverage interactive feedback to evolve the draft model, thereby achieving better acceleration over time.